livescoreapp/api-documentation/README.md

 ## Versioning

 Every sport has its own version.

 The current version of the Desktop App can be asked with a simple `/version` request.

+Please use this repository, to get the correct documentation for the matching Live Score Desktop App version.

 ## Swagger Setup